aciurlik/Summer-Research/README.md

       getGER(String[]) goes through courseList and copies courses that forfill that given GER

   c.
 Major
+    A fixed collection of requirements
+    Main Constructors:
+      Major(String lines) - read a saved major in from the lines of a file this may be replaced by Major(String fileName)
+    Fields:
+      String Name - the name of the major, for example "Applied Mathematics" ArrayList<Requirement> requirements
+    Methods:
+      getRequirements()

   d.
 Requirement
+    A requirement for courses necessary to a major, minor, GER, or other.
+    Fields:
+      int numberNeeded - if this is a "pick 2" or "pick 3 of" requirement, numberNeeded specifies how many.
+Otherwise, numberNeeded is 1.
+      ArrayList<Prefix> satisfiers - the prefixes of the courses that can satisfy this requirement boolean[] taken - keeps track of which of the satisfiers have actually been taken
+    Methods:
+      isSatisfiedBy(Prefix) - check if satisfiers contains this prefix clearTaken() - set all the values in the taken array to false took(Prefix) - set the correct value in the taken array.
+If Prefix is not in satisfiers, do nothing.

   e.
 Schedule
+    A list of available semesters with courses, prefixes, or requirements in those semesters.
+    Methods:
+      CheckSatisfied(ArrayList<Requirement> reqs) - figure out which of these requirements are satisfied by this schedule be careful about the order in which you do this - if you took MTH360, and you have a requirement for 360 or 460, we don't want to claim that 360 is satisfying one of your electives requirements, we want it to satisfy the 360/460 requirement.
+      CheckOverlap() - check if any of the courses in the schedule overlap CheckDuplicates() - check if any of the courses are duplicates add(Course course, Semester semester)
+      add(Prefix prefix, Semester semester) - this should also check if any courses fitting that prefix are offered that semester add(Requirement r, Semester semester) - this should also check if any courses fitting that requirement are offered tha semester

 IV.
 GUI Description
 V. Optimization